Let Them Talk.

 Let Them Talk projects deliver dual value:

-Intrinsic: by improving wellbeing through creative participation
+Intrinsic: by improving wellbeing through participation

 Instrumental: by gathering insights that inform future programmes and youth policy